 - It is, quite simply, a money grab by the many weed outlets which masquerade as medical dispensaries.

 If the medical marijuana industry wants to be taken seriously, it needs to stop the lies, the shams and the scams.
+It also needs to quit threatening me for telling you the truth

 Now you have your medical marijuana card and it is time to buy your buds.